quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Distinguishing Attacks

-The Four Pass Encryption algorithm is structured as a 4-round Feistel network with non-bijective round function.
+The Four-Pass Encryption algorithm is structured as a 4-round Feistel network with non-bijective round function.
 As such, it does not offer a very high security level against distinguishing attacks, as explained in [Patarin2008].
 Attackers can mount these attacks if they are in possession of O(SQRT(len/2))